tsironis/lockr/README.md

 > A minimal API wrapper for localStorage.
 Simple as your high-school locker.

-Lockr (it's pronounced /ˈlɒkəʳ/) is a extremely lightweight library (<2kb when minified), designed to facilitate how you interact with localStorage.
+Lockr (pronounced /ˈlɒkəʳ/) is an extremely lightweight library (<2kb when minified), designed to facilitate how you interact with localStorage.
 Saving objects and arrays, numbers or other data types, accessible via a Redis-like API, heavily inspired by [node_redis](https://github.com/mranney/node_redis/).

 ## How to use lockr